 “If you want to build a ship, don’t drum up the people to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea.”
 Antoine de Saint-Exupery

-Over the weekend I was doing some research on retrospectives and found a very enlightening presentation from the founder of Netflix.
+Over the weekend I was doing some research on retrospectives and found a very enlightening powerpoint presentation from the founder of Netflix about the Netflix company values.
 It’s 127 or so slides, which seems a little long by about 100 slides; still the content was more valuable than a lot of books I’ve read on business.
 Below are my notes.

 I’ve had an on-again, off-again relationship with Netflix over the years; sometimes their streaming services seem to be cutting-edge, other times its hopelessly stale.
 A year ago or so I cut off my subscription and switched to Amazon’s Prime service, and found it no better (and in fact worse in some ways) – after a few months we switched back.